Cannabis 101 By Sylph Wu|17 December 2025

 Incorrect Dabbing Technique

-After heating your nail, you need to wait for it to cool to the optimal temperature range.
-Touching concentrate to a glowing-red nail wastes product through combustion.
-Most quartz bangers require 30-60 seconds of cool-down time, though this varies based on thickness and starting temperature.
+After heating the nail, let it cool before applying concentrate.
+Touching oil to a glowing-red nail usually wastes product and burns off flavor.
+Many quartz bangers need roughly 30-60 seconds of cool-down time, depending on thickness and starting temperature.

 Poor Airflow Control

-Carb cap technique matters too.
-Start with the cap sealed, then lift it slightly to introduce air as the concentrate finishes vaporizing.
-This “cycling” clears remaining vapor without wasting heat.
-Some carb caps feature directional airflow that lets you push concentrate around the nail for more complete vaporization.
+Carb cap technique also matters.
+Start with the cap sealed, then lift or rotate it slightly as the concentrate finishes vaporizing.
+Directional carb caps can help move oil across the heated surface for more complete vaporization.

 Dangerous Handling Errors